heiner/dylaniki/Blood_on_the_Tracks.md

 of the album.
 This is the “third”, the tone which decides whether a chord is minor or major.
 Here it is major, emphatically so.
 Odd, maybe, for an album so full of sadness, but effective all the same.
-Fourth, one should not underestimate the value of having somewhere to place one’s fingers.
+Fourth, one should not underestimate the value of having somewhere to place one's fingers.
 Besides, fingering a chord also means holding the guitar still…

 So much for 054000 (did I say that I like that chord quite a lot?). the